 1989: An Israeli F-16 shot down a Syrian MIG-21.
 This marks the first time that an Israeli piloted F-16 has shot down an enemy aircraft.

 1992: Shimon Peres begins serving as Israel’s Foreign Minister.

 1992: Yitzhak Rabin, Israel’s new Prime Minister awaited a response to his offer made the day before to travel to the capitals of any Arab country to further the cause of peace in the Middle East.

 1995: “The Indian in the Cupboard” directed by Frank Oz with music by Randy Edelman was released in the United States today.

 1997: The opening of the 15th Maccabiah Games in Tel Aviv was marred by disaster.
 As the Australian team walked across a bridge, the bridge collapsed plunging the team into the Yarkon River.
 Greg Small Elizabeth Sawicki, Yetty Bennett and Warren Zines lost their lives and 60 others were injured.

 2001(23rd of Tammuz, 5761): Twenty eight year old David Cohen of Betar Illit “died today of injuries sustained in a drive-by shooting on July 12.

-2002: In “The Shadow of Circumstance,” published today Daphne Merkin described her visit to Israel with her daughter to attend a nephew’s wedding; a visit of unbelievable normality except for the fact it was bracketed by two bombings and included a “red alert” in Jerusalem.
+2002: In an article entitled “The Shadow of Circumstance,” Daphne Merkin describes her visit to Israel with her daughter to attend a nephew’s wedding; a visit of unbelievable normality except for the fact it was bracketed by two bombings and included a “red alert” in Jerusalem.

 2002: A three-week workshop on Jewish History and Culture opens at Nanjing University, Nanjing, China.